 Countryside and Coast

-The Departmental Tourism site, Gironde Committee Regional de Tourisme (CRT) can be found at and by following the links to the various local tourism information bureaux you can check out most places on your chosen route.
+The Departmental Tourism site, Gironde Committee Regional de Tourisme (CRT) can be found by following the links to the various local tourism information bureaux you can check out most places on your chosen route.

 As sub-national government has a regional tier as well there is a Regional Tourism Information service – Aquitaine which promotes tourism across the four departments it covers.